The Most Celebrated City in the World

 Exciting as it may be, living in New York is not all always a picnic and there are plenty of reasons why New Yorkers are so jaded.
 The city is crowded, expensive and grimy.
 While crime rates have improved significantly since the early 80s, there are a still a number of areas that should be avoided.
 This can potentially be extremely intimidating for an expatriate who is relocating to work and live in New York and you may initially feel lost in this busy metropolis.

 New York is an immense city that can be very daunting for new arrivals.
-The New York expatriate guide contains everything that you need to know to help your relocating go smoothly and assist you to settle in once you arrive.
+The New York expatriate guide contains everything that you need to know to help your relocation go smoothly and assist you to settle in once you arrive.
 Regardless of how many questions you have, you can be assured that you will find all the answers inside our city guide.
-Topics covered include shopping and service directories, legal advice, transport, health and beauty, places of worship, childcare and education and finance and banking.
+Topics covered include visas, finding somewhere to live, having fun and meeting friends, shopping and service directories, legal advice, transport, health and beauty, places of worship, childcare and education and finance and banking.